krnese/AzureDeploy/OMS/MSOMS/readme.md

-# Deploy OMS Recovery Services using ARM template
+# Deploy Microsoft OMS in Azure with Azure Resource Manager
 This template will deploy all the OMS Resources into a new Resource Group in Microsoft Azure

 # Deploy using PowerShell: